destuar/Complete-CS-Degree/README.md

 # Complete 4-Year CS Degree Repository

 Welcome to the **Complete 4-Year Computer Science and Artificial Intelligence Course Repository**, a comprehensive collection of resources modeled after a 4-year Computer Science degree curriculum with a specific focus on Artificial Intelligence.
-This repository contains materials from foundational courses to advanced topics, providing a thorough grounding in both Computer Science and AI.
-Below is a structured list of courses, organized to guide you through each stage of your studies.
+This repository contains materials from foundational courses to advanced topics in both Computer Science and AI.

 Each course folder includes subfolders with **Assignments**, **Final Exams**, **Lecture Recordings**, and **Lecture Slides**.